drowe67/freedv-gui/USER_MANUAL.md

 Sound card levels are generally adjusted in the computer's Control Panel or Settings, or in some cases via controls on your rig interface hardware or menus on your radio.
+In-app adjustments can also be done by using the 'TX Level' slider at the bottom of the main screen; anything below 100% attenuates the transmit signal.

 When FreeDV is running, you can observe the sound card signals in the main window tabs (From Radio, From Mic, To Speaker).